 A) Tent in a paid camping site

-All of the paid campsites on the W trek are generally located near the refugios, which means you will be able to enjoy all the facilities there – showers with hot water, kitchen, toilets etc.
+All of the paid campsites on the W trek are generally located near the refugios, which means that you will be able to enjoy all the facilities provided there – showers with hot water, kitchen, toilets etc.

-My experience – I am glad I could rent a tent in each camp (= no carrying involved), and overall it was a great experience.
-The tents are of very good quality and heh, they are already set up for you!
-You miss a bit of the camp experience but damn, I enjoyed having it ready.
-The facilities in camping sites are good – hot water, basic kitchen (you need to use your own stove).
-I saw many people trekking with tents.
-So, if the weight is not an issue for you, I think you will have a fabulous experience!
+My experience – I am glad I could rent a tent in each camp (because there was no carrying involved), and I can say that it was a great experience overall.
+The tents are of very good quality and they are already set up for you!
+You will miss a bit of the camping experience but damn, I enjoyed having it ready!
+The facilities in the camping sites are good – hot water, basic kitchen (but you need to use your own stove which you can only use in designated areas at the campsite).

 B) Tent in a free camping site